CAMP (studio): History

 Ashok Sukumaran was born in 1974 in Sapporo, Japan.
 He holds a bachelor's degree in Architecture from the School of Planning and Architecture in New Delhi, India and an MFA from the Department of Design/Media Arts from the University of California, Los Angeles.

-CAMP has also had other members over the years, including Sanjay Bhangar, Hakimuddin Liliyawala, Iyesha Geeth Abbas, Nida Ghouse, Zinnia Ambapardiwala, and Simpreet Singh.
+CAMP has also had other members over the years, including Hakimuddin Liliyawala, Iyesha Geeth Abbas, Nida Ghouse, Zinnia Ambapardiwala, Simpreet Singh, Jan Gerber and Rohan Chavan.